 Pyrolysis Oil & Syngas Formation

 - Pyrolysis Oil: High-temperature oil and gas enter the manifold and catalytic tower to separate heavy oil substances and wax oil impurities.
-The purified oil and gas enter the condenser, where the oil and gas can be condensed to form plastic pyrolysis oil.

-- Syngas: The flue condenser and water seal purify the non-condensable oil gas to form syngas, which provides heat source for the pyrolysis reaction again.
+The purified oil and gas enter the condenser, where they are condensed to form plastic pyrolysis oil. - Syngas: The flue condenser and water seal purify the non-condensable oil gas to form syngas, which provides heat source for the pyrolysis reaction again.

 Emission Gas Treatment

 The emission gases can be treated to remove pollutants by a de-dusting system before being released into the atmosphere.
-The dedusting system includes condenser and atomization tower.
-Beston Group provides customized de-dusting system to meet the emission requirement in the local area.
-Send your demand to Beston Group.

 Solid Discharging